 Ho Chi Minh City in 2 days

 On the second day, you can explore the city in more depth.
 To do this, we invite you to go to Cholon, the Chinatown of Ho Chi Minh City.
-City in the city, real anthill, Cholon is the old district of opium dens and dance halls during the colonial era.
+The city in the city, a real anthill, Cholon is the old district of opium dens and dance halls during the colonial era.
 This once naughty and sulphurous district is today the city's great shopping centre.
-People come to feel its very special atmosphere, to stroll along with traditional stalls decorated with Chinese ideograms, to taste some Chinese specialities and to discover its superb pagodas drowned in the smoke of incense that burns continuously.
+People come to feel its very special atmosphere, to stroll alongside the traditional stalls decorated with Chinese ideograms, to taste some Chinese specialities and to discover its superb pagodas drowned in the smoke of incense that burns continuously.

 Ho Chi Minh City in 3 days